University of Cambridge: Chancellor and vice-chancellor

-The Chancellor of the university is limitless term position that is mainly ceremonial and is held currently by David Sainsbury, Baron Sainsbury of Turville, who succeeded the Duke of Edinburgh following his retirement on his 90th birthday in June 2011.
-Lord Sainsbury was nominated by the nomination board.
-The election took place on 14 and 15 October 2011 with Sainsbury taking 2,893 of the 5,888 votes cast, and winning on the election's first count.
+The chancellor of the university is a ten-year position that is mainly ceremonial and is held currently by Chris Smith, Baron Smith of Finsbury, who succeeded David Sainsbury, Baron Sainsbury of Turville in 2025.

 The current vice-chancellor is Deborah Prentice, who began her role in July 2023.
-While the Chancellor's office is ceremonial, the Vice-Chancellor serves as the university's de facto principal administrative officer.
-The university's internal governance is carried out almost entirely by Regent House augmented by some external representation from the Audit Committee and four external members of the University's Council.
+While the chancellor's office is ceremonial, the vice-chancellor serves as the university's de facto principal administrative officer.
+The university's internal governance is carried out almost entirely by Regent House, augmented by some external representation from the audit committee and four external members of the university's council.